 Tracy Dog Bite Lawyer

 Dogs are considered important friends by many people in California.
 For some, a pet dog can even be considered family.
-In fact, data reported by the American Veterinary Medical Association indicates that around 36 to 40 percent of households in the United States own a pet dog.
+In fact, the American Veterinary Medical Association data indicates that around 36 to 40 percent of households in the United States own a pet dog.
 Furthermore, California is the state with the second-highest number of pet dogs in the nation.
-Even more than providing emotional support and companionship, the United States Centers for Disease Control and Prevention (CDC) has reported that owning a dog may also be related to several health benefits.
+More than providing emotional support and companionship, the United States Centers for Disease Control and Prevention (CDC) has reported that owning a dog may also be related to several health benefits.
 CDC’s data shows that many dog owners get more exercise, report feeling less lonely, and have lower blood pressure.

-Dog bite injuries in California are common, and insurance companies handle an average of nearly 2,000 dog bite claims across the state every year.
-The average cost of the payments insurance companies give out for dog bite claims annually is over $60 million, the highest amount for any U.S. state according to the Insurance Information Institute.
+In California, dog bite injuries are common, and insurance companies handle an average of nearly 2,000 dog bite claims across the state every year.
+The average cost of the payments insurance companies give out for dog bite claims annually is over $60 million, the highest amount for any U.S. state, according to the Insurance Information Institute.

 A rise in serious dog bite cases has been seen across the country, and reports show that dog bite injuries account for over 33 percent of homeowners' insurance liability costs.
 It is also estimated that the average cost of an individual dog bite claim has risen more than 45 percent over the previous ten years.

 Here are some of the statistics regarding the problem of dog bites in California:

 - More than 30,000 emergency department visits due to dog bite injuries are recorded every year.

 - More than 50,000 animal bites are reported annually.